Moldacot lock-stitch rotary sewing machine of

 average weekly wage was a few shillings.
 When the

-Moldacot company fell apart many investors sued the business to try
+Moldacot company fell apart, many investors sued the business to try

 and get their money back.
 They didn't get very far.

-The advert read "The
+The first advert read "The

 Moldacot is a perfect lockstitch sewing machine that will take any